WOGRA-AG/Os4ML/README.md

 # Open space for Machine Learning

 Open space for Machine Learning is an open source platform for automated machine learning.
 The goal is to enable non-experts to solve every day problems with AI.
-It automates all steps on the way to the finished AI model with the help of an intuitive UI/UX.The alpha release supports the following features:
+It automates all steps on the way to the finished model with the help of an intuitive UI/UX.The alpha release supports the following features:

-- Create a data bags using Excel sheets
+- Create a databag using Excel sheets, csv files and zip files with images
 - Create a solution using [Ludwig](https://github.com/ludwig-ai/ludwig) for categorization and regression problems
 - Integration of external storage, e.g. [Shepard](https://gitlab.com/dlr-shepard) using python scripts
 - Multi-User Isolation